 We gave our studio atmosphere a flu shot

 After a lot of research, we installed a Reme Halo air purification system.
 Rather than opting for a portable room solution, the Reme Halo is actually integrated into our HVAC system.
 That means every cubic inch of air in the Next Age Fitness studio is continuously being purified.
 The process works much like nature, using ionized hydro-peroxide to refresh the air by restoring negative ions.
 This technology has been around for 20 years and has proven effective in killing Swine Flu, Avian Flu, and SARS (Severe Acute Respiratory Syndrome) viruses.
-Thorough testing in multiple scenarios showed that it:

 We’re here for your health